How to Make Lunch ahead of time

 Some veggies will keep just fine when cut, and others don't.

 Lettuce, carrots, celery, and broccoli all store well when cut ahead - think about the kinds of veggies that don't release a ton of water after they sit for a while.
 These are all actually great choices for doing a once-a-week prep - get them all cut and stored in containers in your fridge so they are easy to grab and throw in a lunch or salad.
+I like these green storage containers for produce, they do help keep it fresh.

 Not all veggies will tolerate being cut and stored ahead of time.
 Most slicing tomatoes top this list.
 Cut or sliced tomatoes are just not the same overnight in the fridge.
 If you want tomatoes in your lunch, choose small cherry or grape tomatoes instead - the size that can just be put in the lunch whole or just cut in half.
 Cucumbers are hit and miss, I've had pretty good luck with keeping sliced cucumbers for a few days, but not always.
+But it’s pretty easy to find the mini snacking cucumbers now and those are great for lunch.

 I think you just need to do a little trial and error, it seems to depend on the variety and how juicy they are.
 Avocados will turn brown on the exposed flesh after being cut, but if that little bit of brown doesn't bother you, then go for it.
 The flavor isn't affected.
 Think about other veggies you can include that can be left whole - sugar snap peas, fresh green beans, mini sweet peppers.